 Figure 30 illustrates the average ingestion rate at the source on the horizontal axis and the average arrival rate at the sink on the vertical axis.
 Until an ingestion rate of around 1000 messages per second, all binders scale similarly.
 Over 1000 messages per second, the behavior of the four binders differ significantly.
 The arrival rate of the MQTT v3 binder starts dissociating from the ingestion rate at around 1500 messages per second.
 For MQTT v5 this happens at around 2100 messages per second and for AMQP at a rate of roughly 2300 messages per second.
 While the MQTT v3 binder tries to cope with the ingestion rate until 6500 messages per second (dropping at the sink to 1400 messages per second), the MQTT v3 and the AMQP binders stop operating around 2700 messages per second.
-In contrast, the experimental Netty binder scales well until 7200 messages per second.
-Then the sink rate starts dissociating from the ingestion rate and above 9300 messages per second the simple experimental broker implementation stops operating as indicated by the trendline in Figure 30.
+In contrast, the experimental Netty binder scales well until 7200 messages per second the simple experimental broker implementation stops operating as indicated by the trendline in Figure 30.
 Moreover, there are noticeable differences in settling time for the average throughput (not shown in Figure 30): All binders require more than 10 seconds to reach the respective average throughput, while Netty requires higher settling times for lower ingestion rates and AMQP leads faster to a stable throughput than both MQTT versions.

-Figure 30: Average stream throughput measures for the four utilized alternative binders with trendlines.
+Figure 30: Average stream throughput measures for the four utilized alternative binders with trend lines.

 As Figure 30 relates source and sink throughput rates, it does not reflect the total number of translated messages.
 Due to the streaming setup, the messages among source, processors and sink and also messages on the "command" channel (one item per five input messages) are communicated.
 Thus, the absolute number of transmitted messages per second is higher (least around factor 3.2).
 Table 8 details these numbers for the measured protocol-client-server combinations.
-In particular, our HiveMq readings amount to similar ranges as reported in [23], where two server machines with up to 16 CPU cores but no stream processing approach were used.
+In particular, our HiveMq readings amount to similar ranges as reported in [25], where two server machines with up to 16 CPU cores but no stream processing approach were used.